descope/sbt-aws-descope/README.md

     const descopeAuth = new DescopeAuth(this, "DescopeAuth", {
       idpName: "Descope",
       descopeProjectId: "<<Your Descope Project ID>>",
-      clientSecretSSMMgmtKey: "<<Your AWS Secrets Manager Secret Name>>",
+      mgmtSSMKey: "<<Your Descope Management Key>>",
-      descopeDomain: "https://api.descope.com", // Replace this with your own custom domain, if configured in Descope.
+      descopeDomain: "https://api.descope.com", // Optional.
+Replace this with your own custom domain, if configured in Descope.
-      systemAdminEmail: "<<Your Admin Email>>",
       setAPIGWScopes: false,
     });

     const controlPlane = new sbt.ControlPlane(this, "ControlPlane", {
       auth: descopeAuth,
+      systemAdminEmail: "<<Your Admin Email>>",
     });
   }
 }